LoyolaChicagoBooks/introcs-csharp/rst/while-with-sequence.rst

 ``s.length - 1``.
 We could write a condition with ``<=`` or more
 concisely::

-    while (i < s.length) {
+    while (i < s.Length) {

-In the bode of the loop, the main thing is to print the next character, and the next character is ``s[i]``::
+In the body of the loop, the main thing is to print the next character, and the next character is ``s[i]``::

     Console.WriteLine(s[i]);